Austrian resistance

-The Austrian resistance launched in response to the rise of the fascists across Europe and, more specifically, to the Anschluss in 1938 and resulting occupation of Austria by Germany.
+The Austrian resistance was launched in response to the rise of the fascists across Europe and, more specifically, to the Anschluss in 1938 and resulting occupation of Austria by Germany.

 An estimated 100,000 people were reported to have participated in this resistance with thousands subsequently imprisoned or executed for their anti-Nazi activities.
 The main cipher of the Austrian resistance was O5, in which "O" indicates the first letter of the abbreviation of Österreich (OE), with the "5" indicating the fifth letter of the German alphabet (E).
 This sign may be seen at the Stephansdom in Vienna.

 The Moscow Declarations of 1943 laid a framework for the establishment of a free Austria after the victory over Nazi Germany.
 It stated that "Austria is reminded, however that she has a responsibility, which she cannot evade, for participation in the war on the side of Hitlerite Germany, and that in the final settlement account will inevitably be taken of her own contribution to her liberation."

 Overview

 The Austrian resistance groups were often ideologically separated and reflected the spectrum of political parties before the war.

-The most spectacular individual but tiny group of the Austrian resistance was the one around the priest Heinrich Maier.
-On the one hand, this very successful Catholic resistance group wanted to revive a Habsburg monarchy after the war and very successfully passed on plans and production facilities for V-1, V-2 rockets, Tiger tanks and aircraft (Messerschmitt Bf 109, Messerschmitt Me 163 Komet, etc.) to the Allies.
-The resistance group, later uncovered by the Gestapo, was in contact with Allen Dulles, the head of the US OSS in Switzerland.
-With the location sketches of the production facilities, the Allied bombers were able to carry out precise air strikes and thus protect residential areas.
-The information was important to Operation Crossbow and Operation Hydra, both preliminary missions for Operation Overlord.
-In contrast to many other German resistance groups, the Maier group informed very early about the mass murder of Jews through its contacts with the Semperit factory near Auschwitz.
+Austrian resistance efforts included a group led by priest Heinrich Maier.
+This resistance group sought to reestablish a Habsburg monarchy after the war.
+It played a large role in providing the Allies with information on the production sites of the V-1, V-2 rockets, Tiger tanks, and aircraft such as the Messerschmitt Bf 109 and Messerschmitt Me 163 Komet.
+The intelligence they provided, later uncovered by the Gestapo, was necessary in enabling the Allies to conduct precise airstrikes, minimizing civilian casualties.
+The group maintained contact with Allen Dulles, head of the U.S. OSS in Switzerland, and their information contributed to key operations such as Operation Crossbow and Operation Hydra, both of which were precursors to Operation Overlord.
+The Maier group was also one of the earliest to report the mass murder of Jews, utilizing contacts at the Semperit factory near Auschwitz.

-In addition to armed resistance efforts, "silent heroes" helped Jewish men, women and children evade persecution by Nazi authorities by hiding at-risk individuals at their homes or in other safe houses, storing or exchanging their property to raise funds to support them, and/or helping them to flee the country.
-Each of these resistance members lived dangerously because such assistance to the Jewish community was punishable by imprisonment at concentration camps and, ultimately, by death.
-Among these "silent heroes" were Rosa Stallbaumer and her husband, Anton.
-Arrested by the Gestapo in 1942, they were both sent to the Dachau concentration camp in Germany.
-Although Anton survived, Rosa Stallbaumer did not; transferred to Auschwitz, she died there a week before her 45th birthday.
+In addition to armed resistance, numerous individuals provided support to Jewish families during the Holocaust.
+These efforts included hiding individuals, managing or exchanging their property to generate funds, and aiding their escape from Nazi persecution.
+These actions carried immense personal risk, as assisting Jews was punishable by imprisonment or death in Nazi concentration camps.
+Among these individuals were Rosa Stallbaumer and her husband, Anton.
+Arrested by the Gestapo in 1942, they were sent to Dachau concentration camp.
+Although Anton survived, Rosa Stallbaumer did not; transferred to Auschwitz, she died there at age 44.